galaxyproject/galaxy-hub/content/news/2023-03-14-new-client-routing/index.md

 * Increased test coverage.

 for Developers:
-* Architecture aligns with current literature.
 * Excellent routing features, consistent throughout the application.
 * Better software management and feature deployment.
 * Allows whole client performance and memory usage analysis.

 ## What are the next steps?

-Although the majority of work for this project has been completed, there are still some components which rely on Backbone and jQuery which we will have fully tackled in the next release.
+Although the majority of work for this project has been completed, there are still some components which rely on Backbone and jQuery which we will have fully tackled this year.

 For more details on this news contribution take a look a these slides [here](/content/news/2023-03-14-new-client-routing/slides.pdf).

+If you are interested to learn more, have question or want to contribute to the client development, join our [UI/UX Working Group](https://app.gitter.im/#/room/#galaxyproject_wg-ui-ux:gitter.im).